27 Soft Food Ideas That Will Leave You Feeling Full And Satisfied

 Dumplings, which are ubiquitous throughout many cultures, serve much the same purpose as grits and polenta in that they make a soft, easy-to-swallow, and satisfying side dish to accompany any number of savory, saucy dishes.
 However, dumplings, which are made with flour, water, and salt, tend to be softer and even easier to swallow than grits and polenta, which are made from ground corn (which is coarser than flour).

 Depending on the culture, dumplings may have other ingredients as well.
 For example, Italian dumplings, aka gnocchi, are typically made from mashed potatoes and/or ricotta cheese, in addition to flour.
-German dumplings, or spaetzle, meanwhile, are smaller than gnocchi and eggier, according to Fox Valley Foodie.
+German dumplings, or spaetzle, meanwhile, are smaller than gnocchi and eggier.

-Chinese har gau (or har gow) dumplings are made from a mixture of wheat flour and tapioca starch and are usually formed into thin pancakes and filled with a soft, savory mixture of meats and/or vegetables, per the School of Wok.
-Still other Chinese dumplings may be made with rice or rice flour, while other Asian cultures will have their own unique take and flavor, too.
+Chinese har gau (or har gow) dumplings are made from a mixture of wheat flour and tapioca starch and are usually formed into thin pancakes and filled with a soft, savory mixture of meats and/or vegetables.
+Still, other Chinese dumplings may be made with rice or rice flour, while other Asian cultures will have their own unique take and flavor, too.

-The Jewish knaidel dumpling is made from matzo meal rather than flour, and is almost always served in chicken soup (via TIME).
+The Jewish knaidel dumpling is made from matzo meal rather than flour and is almost always served in chicken soup.
 Southern cuisine has its own version of dumplings as well, which are typically served with a slow-cooked chicken stew, as they are in this chicken and dumplings recipe.

 Tamales

 Black bean soup is another nutritionally dense soft food option.
-That's because its No. 1 ingredient is black beans, which the USDA considers to be both a vegetable and a protein.
+That's because its No. 1 ingredient is black beans — which is both a vegetable and a protein.
 And while black beans are also high in carbohydrates, eating them is not associated with the blood sugar spike that many other carbohydrates can cause.
-In fact, studies have shown that black beans, when eaten with rice, can help lower blood sugar levels.
 In other words, a bowlful of black bean soup is not likely to leave you hungry an hour later.

-According to WebMD, soft food diets should include sources of protein, which can help the body to heal after injury or surgery.
+Soft food diets should include sources of protein, which can help the body to heal after injury or surgery.
 When coming up with ideas for proteins to include in a soft food diet, meats may not necessarily be the first thing to come to your mind.
 However, a number of meats can be appropriate when one is restricted to soft foods, just as long as they are either flaky and tender to begin with (such as virtually any cooked fish) or they are cooked at a low enough temperature and for a long enough time to render them tender.
-A perfect example of the latter category would be osso buco, although you might not know that by its name, which is Italian for "bone with a hole (via Greatist).
+A perfect example of the latter category would be osso buco, although you might not know that by its name, which is Italian for "bone with a hole."

 Well, actually, mashed potatoes do contain something that some of those other porridges may not, and that is milk or cream.
 Unlike, say, grits, mashed potatoes require the addition of milk to the starch.
 And butter is kind of a prerequisite as well.
-Fortunately, there are many nondairy substitutes for milk and various vegan butters that can easily pinch-hit for the relevant animal proteins.
+Fortunately, there are many non-dairy substitutes for milk and various vegan butters that can easily pinch-hit for the relevant animal proteins.
+Plus, you can add flavorful add-ins to customize your mashed potatoes, or opt for a sweet potato mash instead.

 Slow-cooked meats such as Italian osso buco and American pot roast can be a highly flavorful, high-protein, calorically dense option in a wide variety of soft food diets.
 But not everyone has the time to spend chopping up mirepoix and braising a veal shank.
 Nor does everyone want to spend the kind of money it takes to purchase a veal shank.
 In fact, sometimes, you just gotta have the meatloaf, and luckily, if you're restricted to soft foods for any length of time, meatloaf is a perfect option.
 In fact, it offers pretty much everything that an osso buco or a pot roast does, only a lot faster, a lot cheaper, and a lot more comforting to a lot more people.